dtudk/pythonsupport-page/docs/internal/index.rst

 Students will arrive with a variety of backgrounds.
-Some are very interested in programming, while others are not interested, *at all*, in the inner workings of Python and simply want to be able to attend courses.
+Some are very interested in programming, while others are not interested, *at all*, in the inner workings of Python and want to be able to attend courses.

 .. tip::
    Sometimes you will get frustrated that your message did not come across,